MosesSupposes/Purescript-By-Example/text/chapter9.md

 A common use case is to render some subset of the scene using a transformation, and then to reset the transformation afterwards.

-The Canvas API provides the `save` and `restore` methods, which manipulate a _stack_ of states associated with the canvas. `purescript-canvas` wraps this functionality into the following functions:
+The Canvas API provides the `save` and `restore` methods, which manipulate a _stack_ of states associated with the canvas. `canvas` wraps this functionality into the following functions:

 ```haskell
 save